-• Preparation should be done by the individual Divisions.
+• The individual Divisions should do preparation.
 All laws and rules now in use by the Department are available on the OAR website.
 The rule coordinator will request the most current documents from OAR to make corrections, additions, etc.

 Administrative Rules Hearings